philbudden/dp203/azure_synapse_analytics.md

 - Data Movement Service (DMS) coordinates and transports data between compute nodes.

-- Use replicated tabes to reduce data movement and improve performance.
+- Use replicated tables to reduce data movement and improve performance.

 - Supports three types of distributed tables:
     - Hash
         - Each row assigned to a specific compute node by a deterministic hash function.
-	- Minimises data movement during quries and improves performance.
+	- Minimises data movement during queries and improves performance.
 	- Best for large tables (>2GB) with frequent INSERT, UPDATE and DELETE.
     - Round-robin
         - Rows distributed evenly across all distributions (at random).